tri-star/side-buddy/README.md

 ## Overview

-Your friend living in the sidebar, powered by OpenAI API(currently supported gpt-3.5-turbo).
+Your friend living in the sidebar, powered by OpenAI API(GPT3).
 You can specify the role and temperature, and refer to conversation history(shared between Windows/WSL).

 ## Requirements